JHorwitz1011/LoRaWAN-Independent-Study/README.md

 Advised by Nick Barendt, ISSACS

+## Repo Layout
+Final-Environment-Sensor is the final working implementation.

+feather-lora-test-1 and feather-lora-test-2 are kept for historical purposes and use a deprecated library.

 ## Hardware Setup

 Hardware used was an Adafruit Feather M0 with 900 MHz radio https://www.adafruit.com/product/3178 and Adafruit's BME680 temperature, humidity, altitude, and pressure sensor https://www.adafruit.com/product/3660